Day Trips From Paris

 We picked two of Provins’ main attractions to visit: the underground tunnels (les souterrains) and the watchman’s tower (la Tour Cesar).
 If you think you might also visit the museum and the Tithe Barn (la Grange aux dimes), it’s worth purchasing the pass.
 Just make sure that if you’re traveling in the winter, you have enough time to see everything before they close.

-Heading back to Paris is easy as well, just make sure you validate your ticket.
-The machines are a ton smaller and it will just punch out a corner of your ticket – not stamp the date/time like the yellow machines in larger train stations do.
+Heading back to Paris is easy as well; just make sure you validate your ticket.
+The machines are a lot smaller, and it will just punch out a corner of your ticket – not stamp the date/time like the yellow machines in larger train stations do.

 Another great Paris day trip is Rouen.
 This charming town is in the Normandy region of France, about an hour and a half north of Paris.
 You’ll find brightly colored half-timbered buildings, a gorgeous cathedral, and a fancy astronomical clock tower.
 Rouen is also known for being where Joan of Arc was executed and you can visit a tower where she was held (la Tour Jeanne d’Arc).

 Trains to Rouen leave twice an hour from the Gare Saint Lazare train station.
 Since you’ll be leaving Ile de France this time, you’ll want to purchase your tickets either online, at the main ticket window (Grandes Lignes), or at one of the yellow ticket machines (keep in mind that these machines only accept chip-and-pin cards).
 Lines can be long, so either purchase and pick up your ticket ahead of time or arrive at the train station with plenty of time to spare.
-For this trip you’ll use the small yellow machines located at the beginning of each platform to validate your tickets (stamps the date/time on it).
+For this trip, you’ll use the small yellow machines located at the front of each platform to validate your tickets (this machine stamps the date/time on your ticket).